 The faculty mentor for this project is Dr. Barbara Koons-Witt.

-Prospective sophomores and juniors from around the U.S. are encouraged to apply.
+Prospective sophomores and juniors from around the U.S. are encouraged to apply, although all students who will still be enrolled in their undergraduate institution in the fall of 2022 are eligible to apply and will be considered.
 We are particularly committed to expanding the participation of groups underrepresented within criminology and criminal justice graduate programs, including racial/ethnic minorities, women, and first-generation college students.

 Applicants must be